 Stack Event Description ZPS_EVENT_NONE Used as initial value in structure which receives a message collected from a message queue.
 ZPS_EVENT_APS_DATA_INDICATION Indicates that data has arrived on the local node.
 The event provides information about the data packet through the structure ZPS_tsAfDataIndEvent - see Section 7.2.2.3.
 ZPS_EVENT_APS_DATA_CONFIRM Indicates whether a sent data packet has been successfully passed down the stack and has reached the next hop node towards its destination.
-The results are reported through the structure ZPS_tsAfDataConfEvent - see Section 7.2.2.4.
+The results are reported through the structure ZPS_tsAfDataConfE-vent-see Section 7.2.2.4 .
 ZPS_EVENT_APS_DATA_ACK Indicates that a sent message has reached its destination node.
-Details of the received acknowledgement are reported through the structure ZPS_tsAfDataAckEvent - see Section 7.2.2.5.
+Details of the received acknowledgement are reported through the structure ZPS_tsAfData-AckEvent - see Section 7.2.2.5.
 ZPS_EVENT_NWK_STARTED Indicates that network has started on Co-ordinator.
-This is reported through the structure ZPS_tsAfNwkFormationEvent - see Section 7.2.2.6.
+This is reported through the structure ZPS_tsAfNwkForma-tionEvent - see Section 7.2.2.6.
 'Permit joining' state is set as specified in APL data structure.
 ZPS_EVENT_NWK_JOINED_AS_ROUTER Indicates that device has successfully joined network - as Router and reports allocated network address through the structure ZPS_tsAfNwkJoinedEvent - see Section 7.2.2.7.
 ZPS_EVENT_NWK_JOINED_AS_ENDDEVICE Indicates that device has successfully joined network as End Device and reports allocated network address through the structure ZPS_tsAfNwkJoinedEvent - see Section 7.2.2.7.
 ZPS_EVENT_NWK_FAILED_TO_START Indicates that network has failed to start on Co-ordinator.
 ZPS_EVENT_NWK_FAILED_TO_JOIN Indicates that device failed to join network.
+This is reported through the structure ZPS_tsAfNwkJoin-FailedEvent - see Section 7.2.2.8

+Table 21: Stack Events

-This is reported through the structure ZPS_tsAfNwkJoinFailedEvent - see Section 7.2.2.8 ZPS_EVENT_NWK_NEW_NODE_HAS_JOINED Indicates to Co-ordinator or Router that new node has joined as child and reports details of new child through the structure ZPS_tsAfNwkJoinIndEvent - see Section 7.2.2.11.
+Stack Event Description ZPS_EVENT_NWK_NEW_NODE_HAS_JOINED Indicates to Co-ordinator or Router that new node has joined as child and reports details of new child through the structure ZPS_tsAfNwkJoinIndEvent - see Section 7.2.2.10.
 ZPS_EVENT_NWK_DISCOVERY_COMPLETE Indicates that network discovery on Router or End Device has finished and reports details of detected network through the structure ZPS_tsAfNwkDiscoveryEvent - see Section 7.2.2.9.
 This event (and associated structure) is generated for each network detected.

-Table 18: Stack Events

-Stack Event Description ZPS_EVENT_NWK_LEAVE_INDICATION Indicates that a neighbouring node has left the network or a remote node has requested the local node to leave.
-Details are provided through the structure ZPS_tsAfNwkLeaveIndEvent - see Section 7.2.2.12.
+ZPS_EVENT_NWK_LEAVE_INDICATION Indicates that a neighbouring node has left the network or a remote node has requested the local node to leave.
+Details are provided through the structure ZPS_tsAfN-wkLeaveIndEvent-see Section 7.2.2.11 .
 ZPS_EVENT_NWK_LEAVE_CONFIRM Reports the results of a node leave request issued by the local node.
-The results are reported through the structure ZPS_tsAfNwkLeaveConfEvent - see Section 7.2.2.13.
-ZPS_EVENT_NWK_STATUS_INDICATION Reports network status event from a remote or local node through the structure ZPS_tsAfNwkStatusIndEvent - see Section 7.2.2.14.
+The results are reported through the structure ZPS_tsAfNwkLeaveConfEvent - see Section 7.2.2.12.
+ZPS_EVENT_NWK_STATUS_INDICATION Reports network status event from a remote or local node through the structure ZPS_tsAfNwkStatusIn-dEvent-see Section 7.2.2.13 .
 ZPS_EVENT_NWK_ROUTE_DISCOVERY_CONFIRM Indicates that a route discovery has been performed.
-The results are reported in the structure ZPS_tsAfNwkRouteDiscoveryConfEvent - see Section 7.2.2.15.
+The results are reported in the structure ZPS_tsAfN-wkRouteDiscoveryConfEvent - see Section 7.2.2.14.
 ZPS_EVENT_NWK_POLL_CONFIRM Generated on an End Device to indicate that a poll request submitted to its parent has completed.
-The outcome of the poll request is indicated through the structure ZPS_tsAfPollConfEvent - see Section 7.2.2.16.
+The outcome of the poll request is indicated through the structure ZPS_tsAfPollConfEvent - see Section 7.2.2.15.
 ZPS_EVENT_NWK_ED_SCAN Indicates that an 'energy detect' scan in the 2.4-GHz radio band has completed.
-The results of the scan are reported through the structure ZPS_tsAfNwkEdScanConfEvent - see Section 7.2.2.17.
+The results of the scan are reported through the structure ZPS_tsAfNwkEdScan-ConfEvent - see Section 7.2.2.16.
 ZPS_EVENT_ZDO_BIND Indicates that the local node has been successfully bound to one or more remote nodes.
-The details of the binding are reported through the structure ZPS_tsAfZdoBindEvent - see Section 7.2.2.19.
+The details of the binding are reported through the structure ZPS_tsAfZdoBindEvent - see Section 7.2.2.18.
 ZPS_EVENT_ZDO_UNBIND Indicates that the local node has been successfully unbound from one or more remote nodes.
-The details of the unbinding are reported through the structure ZPS_tsAfZdoUnbindEvent - see Section 7.2.2.20.
+The details of the unbinding are reported through the structure ZPS_tsAfZdoUnbindEvent - see Section 7.2.2.19.
 ZPS_EVENT_ZDO_LINK_KEY Indicates that a new application link key has been received and installed, and is ready for use.
-The details of the link key are reported through the structure ZPS_tsAfZdoLinkKeyEvent - see Section 7.2.2.21.
-ZPS_EVENT_BIND_REQUEST_SERVER Indicates the results of a bound data transmission.
-The results are reported through the structure ZPS_tsAfBindRequestServerEvent - see Section 7.2.2.22.
-ZPS_EVENT_ERROR Indicates that an error has occurred on the local node.
-The nature of the error is reported through the structure ZPS_tsAfErrorEvent - see Section 7.2.2.18.
+The details of the link key are reported through the structure ZPS_tsAfZdoLinkKeyEvent - see Section 7.2.2.20.

-Table 18: Stack Events
+Table 21: Stack Events

-Chapter 9 Event and Status Codes
+Chapter 10 Event and Status Codes